xTheEc0/Listen.moe-SlackStatusUpdater/README.md

 Notes:
 If you got this far.. thanks?
 If you want to (and can) improve this code, please do, PR it, and I will (most likely) accept it : )
-I am more familiar with C++/C# sytax/formatting so if the formatting for my js looks like something out of programmers horror movie, thats because it is.
+I am more familiar with C++/C# sytax/formatting so if the formatting for my js looks like something out of horror movie for you, thats because it is.
 Sorry for the PTSD.